hackerfactor/SEAL/SPECIFICATION.md

 - `seal=1` (Required) This specifies a SEAL record for version 1 (the current version).
 This MUST be the first text in the TXT record.
 - `ka=rsa` or `ka=ec` (Required) The **k**ey **a**lgorithm.
 This must match the asymmetric system used to generate the key.
 For RSA, use `rsa`; for Elliptic Curve, use `ec`.
 - `p=base64data` or `pkd=base64data` (Required) The base64-encoded **p**ublic key or **p**ublic **k**ey **d**igest.

+> ### Version Handling
+> SEAL makes no assumptions about backwards compatibility.
+It is very possible for a future version to have a different format (e.g., `seal=1` may not look like `seal=2`).
+If an encoder or validator supports multiple versions, then it may need a condition that determines how to process the SEAL record.
+The only requirement for versions is that all SEAL records of the same version (e.g., `seal=1`) must be compatible.
+>
+> Adding in support for additional cryptographic algorithms or more encoding methods, such as post-quantum or inline, does not change the overall format so the version number does not need to change.
+If an older `seal=1` validator does not recognize a cryptographic algorithm or inline parameter (newer features in `seal=1`), then it should recognize that it cannot validate the cryptography or handling the additional parameters.

 The optional fields are:
 - `kv=1` (Optional) This specifies the **k**ey **v**ersion, in case you update the keys.
 When not specified, the default value is "1".
 The value can be any text string using the character set: `[A-Za-z0-9.+/-]` (letters, numbers, limited punctuation, and quotes or no spaces).